phutngo/gen-eth-address/README.md

 First, we are going to generate a private key, derive public keys from the private key and determine the associated accounts.

-To get started, open a command terminal clone this repository:
+To get started, open a command terminal and clone this repository:

 ```
 $ git clone https://github.com/ConsenSys-Academy/ethereum-address-generator-js.git
 ```

-From the terminal where you cloned the repository, change the directory to the *ethereum-address-generator-js* git folder:
+From the terminal, change the directory to the *ethereum-address-generator-js* git folder:

 ```
 $ cd ethereum-address-generator-js